United States Regiments & Batteries > New York > Seventh New York Veteran Infantry Regiment

 October 22 | Company I mustered in |

-October 27 | Captain Emil sick killed at Fort Sedgwick, Virginia |
+October 27 | Captain Emilsick killed at Fort Sedgwick, Virginia |

 October 31 | Company K mustered in |

-November | Attached to 3rd Brigade, 1st Division, 2nd Army Corps, |
+November | Attached to 3rd Brigade, 1st Division, 2nd Corps, Army of the Potomac. |

-November 2 | Lt.
-Colonel Von Schack promoted to colonel, and Lt.
-Colonel Anthony Pokorny mustered in, with rank from February 4 |
+November 2 | Lieutenant Colonel Von Schack was promoted to colonel, and Lieutenant Colonel Anthony Pokorny mustered in, with rank from February 4. |

-November 7 | Captain Arthur A. Brand dismissed by sentence general court-martial |
+November 7 | Captain Arthur A. Brand was dismissed by sentence general court-martial. |

-November 25 | Major Seydel discharged |
+November 25 | Major Seydel was discharged. |

 December 9-10 | Reconnaissance to Hatcher’s Run |